 Pros and Cons of Owning a Balinese Cat

-Although this breed is known for their crossed-eyes and kinked tails, modern-day Siamese generally don’t have these traits anymore.
+Although they are known for their crossed-eyes and kinked tails, modern-day Siamese generally don’t have these traits anymore.
 They’ve been selectively bred out through breeders and fanciers worldwide.

 Siamese Cat Care

-Bringing a Siamese cat into your care can be a great choice for your family.
-They’re great with kids and even other larger pets (cats or dogs).
-As a matter of fact, they’ll love all the company and playmates they can get.
+Bringing a Siamese cat into your care can be an excellent choice for your family.
+They’re great with kids and larger pets (cats or dogs).
+They’ll love all the company and playmates they can get.
 Not only that, they are not as high maintenance as other cats, despite their regal elegance.

 Siamese cats are extremely easy to groom and care for because they do most of the work.
-Their short coats seldom need brushing, and they don’t shed very much at all compared to most other cat breeds.
-This can be a major advantage for those who have cat allergies around the house.
+Their short coats seldom need brushing, and they don’t shed much compared to other cat breeds.
+This can be a significant advantage for those with cat allergies.

 Siamese cats are known for their intricate personalities.
 They are extremely opinionated cats and won’t hesitate to let you know.
-If you’re looking for a quiet cat, there are many better options than the Siamese.
-But they absolutely love their owners and often become their human’s new shadow.
+If you’re looking for a quiet cat, you’ll have to search elsewhere.
+However, they love their owners and often become their human’s new shadow.
 You may find yourself tripping over them time and time again.

 If you’re looking for a devoted companion and best friend, the Siamese is a wonderful choice.